Sabena: Belgian Congo

-When Sabena was created, the airline was partly funded by Belgians in the Belgian Congo colony who had lost their air service, an experimental passenger and cargo company (LARA) between Léopoldville, Lisala, and Stanleyville a year earlier.
+When Sabena was created, the airline was partly funded by Belgians in the Belgian Congo colony who had lost their air service, an experimental passenger and cargo company (LARA) between Léopoldville, Lisala, and Stanleyville, a year earlier.
 They expected the new Belgian national airline to fill this gap.
-On 12 February 1925, Sabena pioneered a long haul across Africa to Leopoldville, capital of the Belgian Congo.
-Throughout its history, Sabena had a long tradition of service to African destinations and for a long time, these were the only profitable routes served by the airline.
+On 12 February 1925, Sabena aviators Edmond Thieffry, Léopold Roger, and Joseph De Brycker succeeded in the feat of flying their Handley Page W8 F biplane from Brussels, the capital of Belgium, to Léopoldville (now Kinshasa), the capital of the Belgian Congo, pioneering a long-haul route for passengers traveling between Europe and Africa, and King Albert's daughter, Princess Marie-José, flew the route on April 3.
+Throughout its history, Sabena had a long tradition of service to African destinations, and for a long time, these were the only profitable routes served by the airline.

-Sabena used land planes for its Congo operations and a program of aerodrome construction was initiated in the Congo.
-This was finished in 1926 and Sabena immediately began flights within the Belgian colony, the main route being Boma-Léopoldville-Élisabethville, a 2,288 km (1,422 mi) route over dense jungle.
+Sabena used land planes for its Congo operations, and a program of aerodrome construction was initiated in the Congo.
+This was finished in 1926, and Sabena immediately began flights within the Belgian colony, the main route being Boma-Léopoldville-Élisabethville, a 2,288 km (1,422 mi) route over dense jungle.
 First, flights were operated with De Havilland DH.50s, although these were quickly replaced by the larger Handley Page W.8f which had three engines and offered ten seats.

 By 1931 Sabena's fleet, including the aircraft used on the Congo network, totalled 43 aircraft.
-Its mainstay type was the Fokker F.VIIB with a lesser number of smaller Fokker VIIA and 14 Handley-Page types.
+Its mainstay type was the Fokker F.VIIB, with a lesser number of smaller Fokker VIIA and 14 Handley-Page types.
 It also flew British Westland Wessex aircraft.

 Sabena occasionally flew to tropical Africa, Belgium's Congo colony, but mostly these aircraft were shipped out.
 There was no direct flight yet between Belgium and the colony.
 As the 1930s progressed, Sabena cooperated with Air France and Deutsche Luft Hansa, which also had interests in routes to destinations across Africa.

 Sabena's first long-haul flight to the Congo occurred on 12 February 1935 and took five and a half days, for which Sabena used a Fokker F-VII/3m aircraft.
 The following year, Sabena purchased the Savoia-Marchetti SM.73 airliner.
 With a speed of 300 km/h (200 mph), it reduced the journey time to only four days, and the Sabena service ran on alternate weeks to an Air Afrique service.